calben/UnrealVrSpectatorControl/docs/README.md

 If the functionality expands on request, then I'll implement the code as a separate module.
 In the meantime, you need to add these library functions to your project's C++ by hand.

-You can either follow the instructions below or copy paste the Public and Private folders of the sample project into your own project.
-If you take the copy paste the source route, make sure to change the string `SPECTATORCONTROL_API` to `{{ PROJECTNAME }}_API` so that it is correctly in your own module.

-Either way to choose to integrate the C++, you'll need to add the `HeadMountedDisplay` to your public dependency module names in your `{{ ProjectName }}.build.cs`.
-This allows you to link functions in the head mounted display library in your module.
-After adding it the public dependency modules line should look like this:

 ### Git Submodule (recommended)

 1. In the root of your project, run the below git submodule add command.
-   Alternatively, you may clone the repository directly into your plugins directory.
+   Alternatively, you may clone the repository directly into your plugins directory or download the zip file and unzip it into your plugins directory.

 ```sh
 git submodule add \